 Don’t let advertisers miss this chance to show off their delicious tacos by offering deals on taco night.
 Go with social media and mobile messaging for these ads.

-This day is a great time for advertisers to show their support of mental health.
+This day is a great time for advertisers to show their support for mental health.
 They could create an awareness campaign just as recognition.
 They may also want to partner with local nonprofits that work to provide mental health services to all.

 Again, this is an opportunity for your customers to donate a percentage of profits from the day.
 Additionally, in conjunction with a nonprofit, they could host an event dedicated to helping those who don’t have access to mental health treatment options.